hyunkyu-Park/66DaysOfData.R2/README.md

 ㆍWhile searching for sources for GAN, I learned about Professor Yann LeCun's NYU-deep learning lecture and I was going to study.
 However, I felt that it was still a little too much to follow the lecture, so I was able to find a lecture with a relatively low entry barrier called Deep Learning for All and started to learn.
 ㆍInterestingly, the first lecture was not about machine learning or deep learning, but about Docker settings.
 I didn't download it because I have not used Docker and I thought it could be replaced by a Jupiter laptop or Google COLAB.

+__Day 12__

+ㆍAs a matter of fact, I literally did not have time to study..However, I watched second lecture of Deep Learning for All for 5 minutes which is the minimum time to keep promise of 66DaysOfData.
+ㆍMachine learning is kind of SW.
+It is used to problems that human cannot manage all the options and number of cases.
+-Spam filter: many rules
+-Automatic driving: too many rules
+ㆍMachine learning: 'Field of Study that gives computers the ability to learn without being explicitly programmed' Arthur Samuel(1959)